mindsdb/mindsdb_python_sdk/README.md

 # mindsdb_python_sdk
-It enable syou to connect to a midnsDB server and use it in a similar way as if you were running it locally
+It enables you to connect to a midnsDB server and use it in a similar way as if you were running it locally

 ```
 from mindsdb_client import *